discordjs/guide/guide/popular-topics/embeds.md

 ### Local images

 To use local images inside your embed, you need to upload them alongside the embed with the `.attachFiles()` method.
-You can either provide the file path [FileOptions](https://discord.js.org/#/docs/main/stable/typedef/FileOptions), BufferResolvable, or Attachment objects inside an array.
+You can either provide the file path <branch version="11.x" inline>[FileOptions](https://discord.js.org/#/docs/main/11.5.1/typedef/FileOptions)</branch><branch version="12.x" inline>[FileOptions](https://discord.js.org/#/docs/main/master/typedef/FileOptions)</branch>, BufferResolvable, or Attachment objects inside an array.

 You can then access and use the images inside the embed itself with `attachment://fileName.extension`.